thomasyyyyy/Airbnb-Dashboard/README.md

 🎚️ Custom filters for price range, neighborhood, room type, and more

-📈 Dynamic visualizations including bar charts, scatter plots, and histograms
+📈 Dynamic visualizations including bar charts, scatter plots, geospatial graphs, and histograms

 🧭 Responsive layout using Bootstrap for clean and intuitive user experience